bondarchuk 2 years ago

 My first thought was to compare this to MSDOS edit or *nix nano, but it has basic formatting that they lack.
 While I doubt I would ever use this for real work, I enjoy that it exists.
 Back when I was in college I used to pull the PCMCIA wifi card out of my laptop, put AbiWord in full screen mode, and write papers without distractions.
 It was a great way to write, and this tool seems like the terminal equivalent.

-• chankstein38 a year ago
+• chankstein38 2 years ago

 Thanks for the link to screenshots!
 This is what I wanted from the readme instead of the blocks of text.
 I don't actually need this I was just trying to give it a quick glance to see what the heck it was and what made it different.
 I just didn't have the time to keep digging.

-• LeoPanthera a year ago
+• LeoPanthera 2 years ago

 It’s a word processor.
 Notepad is a text editor.
 They are not the same thing.